boshtannik/network_simulator/README.md

 * You can use simulators update methods in your loop to have more determenistic simulaton or run simulator's internal update loop thread to force simulator update ethers and their modems automatically in the background.

-## Details
+## Usage
-To tell one part of simulated time from other - tick is invented.
+To tell one part of simulated time from other - tick is invented and it is essential.
 The use of simulator is next:

 Ether simulator transfers data between modems only in tick event.